Azure/azure-spring-apps-landing-zone-accelerator/CLI/README.md

 ![lab image](./images/Petclinic-External.jpeg)

-## Clean up Resources

-If the Azure Spring Cloud environment is no longer needed, all resources can be deleted.
-This can be achieved using the Azure CLI or directly from the Azure portal.

-1. To delete all resources provisioned in the script, run `az group delete --resource-group sc-corp --yes` **Note** If you have modified the script to use a different resource group name then you will need to use that resource group name in the above example.

 ## Additional Notes

 This quick start deploys an Azure Application gateway with a basic listener.
 To host multiple sites on the same Application gateway, you can use multi-site listeners.
 For more information see https://docs.microsoft.com/en-us/azure/application-gateway/multiple-site-overview